bisforboman/exjobb/Work plan.md

 ## Problem Definition
 _Here the problems/questions that should be answered or dealt with throughout the project be formulated._

 The focus of the master thesis is to attempt to increase privacy by making Wireless Sensor Networks collect less data (prevent over-collection).
 The way I expect to do so is by using 'Decisions'.
-The idea is to make a node stop collecting data for periods of time and the order to do so would be a 'Decision'.
-With this vague definition, I will also have to spend time to define the attributes of a decision and how they should be handled to properly be able to analyze the results in the network.
+The idea is to make a node stop collecting data for periods of time, to minimize the communication needed in the network.
+With decisions being vaguely defined, some effort will be required to define them and how they should be handled to properly be able to analyze the results in the network.

 The master thesis will aim to answer the following questions throughout the project:

 * Will better privacy be achieved?
+* What is a 'Decision'?
 * Does the changes demand new mechanisms to sustain the same level of security?
   * What new attacks does the new implementations make possible?
   * What other demands does this place on the network?
-* What is a 'Decision'?
-* How should it be formalized?

 #### Privacy
 _What is privacy?
 How will it be handled in the project?_